DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 # [v-rising-discord-bot-companion](https://github.com/DarkAtra/v-rising-discord-bot-companion) Integration

-{: .warning }
-> Please note, that modding support for 1.0 is still in its early stages and things are expected to break!
-Use this mod in production at your own risk.

 The bot companion is a server-side mod that allows the bot to fetch additional data about players, such as the gear level.
 It does this by exposing [additional http endpoints](#endpoints) on the servers api port.

 {: .warning }
 > I highly recommend not exposing the api port to the internet in an unprotected manner.
+Please see

 ## Setup Guide